chinchalinchin/scrilla/README.md

 20. Create custom postgres image that initializes a <b>market</b> database and a <b>economy</b> database.
 Populate <b>market</b> with scrapped price histories.
 Populate <b>economy</b> with scrapped statistics histories.

+21. If an option prices API is found, then IV can be calculated for a specific equity.
+The optimization algorithm can be expanded to optimize over IV of a portfolio, instead of the Historical Volatility.
+Allow user to specify what type of volatility the portfolio will use in its optimization, historical or implied.
+Will need to account for skew, somehow.

 ### NOTES

 1. IMPORTANT: All date strings should be converted to <b>datetime.dates</b> at point of contact with user, i.e. in the main.py file where CLI arguments are parsed, within the gui where user arguments are pulled from widgets or in the server's endpoint views where user arguments are provided through query parameters, before passing it the service/statistics/portfolio functions.
 All functions in the <i>/app/</i> module assume dates are passed in as <b>datetime.dates</b>.